 Section 72 – “Carriage of any description”

 Historically, English law is based on the fact that it is legal to do anything unless a law specifies otherwise.
 So perhaps it is more useful to compare a scooter with other non-mechanically propelled wheeled vehicles (or ‘roller’ category ie. skateboards, rollerblades etc.).
 It is probably useful to point out that one can ride a scooter with significantly more control than a skateboard.
 On a scooter it is much easier to brake, and one foot is also in contact with the ground when you ‘kick’.

 The Highway Code and common sense advice

-Because of the “grey-areas” regarding this roller category, it’s clear that a dose of common sense needs to be applied.
+Because of this undefined 'roller' category, it’s clear that a dose of common sense needs to be applied.
 One could, for instance, find it more helpful to take advice from the Highway Code rule 37 and 38 which apply to wheelchairs or “invalid carriages” as it is legal for wheelchairs to share the road and pavement.

 Rule 37: When you are on the road you should obey the guidance and rules for other vehicles; when on the pavement you should follow the guidelines and rules for pedestrians.